HypeCheck

 Research-backed dose: No established dose from provided studies for humans

-In this product: Not specified (part of 3-tablet blend)
+In this product: not specified (part of 3-tablet serving, total creatine split not disclosed)

 Creatine Pyruvate